march-dave/react-next-anycase/CHATGPT_UI.md

 Each message includes a **Copy** button that briefly displays "Copied!" after copying.
 The message input automatically expands to fit longer content.
 Press Shift+Enter to add a newline.
+An animated typing indicator appears while waiting for a response.